Sub Focus-1: Computational Ultrasound and Medical Technology

 Integrated Photonics for Point-of-Care Diagnostic Sensors

-The pressure of increasing service demands and improving turnaround times of results in the healthcare industry require the development of more rapid, point-of-care and personalized diagnostic tools.
-Light is ubiquitous in biology and offers various elegant solutions for diagnostic, therapies and theranostic applications.
+Optical imaging, sensing, and testing are ubiquitous in biology, offering elegant solutions for diagnostic, therapeutic, and theranostic applications.
 At present, there is not a single biomedical application where optical components are not applied.
-If we can come up with a framework that can miniaturize these optical components on a chip, it can offer various advantages in terms of scalability, portability, cost and improved performance for real-time monitoring and bedside treatment.
+If these optical systems can be built using complex miniaturized photonic systems, then scalability, portability, lower cost, and higher performance can be obtained for real-time monitoring and bedside treatment.
 On these lines, we propose bio-photonic integrated circuits (Bio-PICs) for point-of-care diagnostics.
 These circuits rely on moving photons in photonic waveguides (similar to electrons in your electronic chips) to provide on-chip sensing solution.
-Specifically, we are working on developing Bio-PICs for aerosol spectroscopy, blood coagulometry, and TB breath analyzer test.
+Specifically, we are working on developing Bio-PICs for following three foci:

 MEMS-based Flexible Ultrasonic Transducer